 I have mentioned before that I usually put in “recovery time” after my races.
 I thought now might be a good time to share what I do for recovery, and hear what your tips are.
-I most often use these recovery methods after a long run or a race — which is when I feel my body is pushed the hardest, when I learn how to recover after your run.
+I most often use these recovery methods after a long run or a race – which is when I feel my body is pushed the hardest, when I learn how to recover after your run.

 How to Recover After Your Run

 1) Get Off Your Feet.
 I find I feel more worn down if I don’t get some rest in afterward.
 I usually don’t make a habit of hanging out very long after I finish a race.
 Unless I think I’m up for an award — I’m outta there.
 Keep in mind I’m slow so by the time I finish, most everyone already has.
 No one is left to cheer on!

 2) Hydrate & Refuel.
 Experts say it’s best to eat a mixture of carbohydrates and protein within the first 60-minutes after a hard workout.
 Some even say within the first 30-minutes after.
 So take in some fuel and also be sure to hydrate.
 Water is good.
 But I also like drinking the Original Gatorade (not G2, it has artificial sweeteners) after a hard run.
 I also really like the Accelerade Protein Powder Recovery Drink because it pack protein as well as electrolytes.